 Average Monthly Earnings Per Blogger = $10986

-Upper Income Bracket:
+Upper Income Bracket

 Average Monthly Earnings Per Blogger = $99534

-With the average monthly income right at $100,000, these elite bloggers are pulling in over a million dollars a year.
-The middle income and upper income bloggers are getting pretty much the same amount of monthly visitors to their blogs.
-The big difference is the upper income bloggers have become experts at two major areas.
+With the average monthly income right at $100,000, these elite bloggers are pulling in over $1,000,000 per year.
+Interestingly, the middle income and upper income bloggers are getting pretty much the same number of monthly visitors to their blogs.
+The big difference is that the upper income bloggers have become experts at two major areas.

 The first is in converting their traffic into email subscribers.
-They recognize their blog’s traffic has reached a plateau and their email list continues to grow.
+They recognize their blog’s traffic has reached a plateau but their email list continues to grow.
+How?
 These bloggers are masters at optimizing email subscriber conversions across every single blog post.

 The Four Big Findings From The Distribution of Income

-When I finished analyzing this part of the research, from every possible angle, there were four statistical trends that clearly stood out.
+When I finished analyzing this part of the research from every possible angle, there were four statistical trends that clearly stood out.

 The course is the clear difference maker that separates the blogging lower class from the blogging upper class.
 If you want to be part of the blogging elite, then you need to have a signature course.
-The upper income bloggers made 80% of their income from their own courses.
+The upper income bloggers make 80% of their income from their own courses.

-In the middle income level ($7500-$25k), 45% of these bloggers had a signature course making between $600 and $6000 per month.
-And in the lower income tier ($2k-$7500), only 12% of these bloggers even had a course.
+In the middle income level ($7.5K-$25K), 45% of bloggers have a signature course which makes between $600 and $6K per month.
+And in the lower income tier ($2-$7.5K), only 12% of bloggers even have a course.